Give Me Back My Hometown

 "Give Me Back My Hometown" is a song co-written and recorded by American country music singer Eric Church.
-It was released in 10 January 2014 as the second single from his 2014 album The Outsiders.
+It was released on 10 January 2014 as the second single from his 2014 album The Outsiders.
 The song reached number one on the US Billboard Country Airplay chart in May 2014.
 It also peaked at number 4 on Hot Country Songs.
 Church wrote this song with Luke Laird.

 Content

 "Give Me Back My Hometown" has a lyric reminiscing about a lost love from his high school, and the memories evoked when he revisits his hometown.
 During the chorus, Church sings "Give me back my hometown, 'cause this is my hometown."
 An uncredited review from Taste of Country compared the song to Church's previous song "Springsteen" and the title track of his 2009 album Carolina.
 The song is in the key of D-flat major with a main chord pattern of D-Bm-G and a moderate tempo.